 Dresden is a wonderful destination for those who love Christmas markets.
 Here you can experience not just one but several unique Christmas markets.

 Probably the most famous is the Dresden Striezelmarkt.
-It is one of the oldest Christmas markets in the world and attracts hundreds of tourists from all over the world each year.
+It is one of the oldest Christmas markets in the world and attracts hundreds of tourists from all over the world each year as it is one of the best things to see in Dresden during Christmas time.
 The first Dresden Striezelmarkt already took place in 1434.
 Its name goes back to the German word Striezel, which stands for the famous Dresden Christstollen cake.

 Other Christmas markets, which are less crowded, are located at the Frauenkirche (church) of the city.
 In addition to an 8-meter high mountable pyramid, you will find mainly small stalls that offer craftsmanship.
 In addition to traditional carved figures, there are also Persian or Moroccan stalls to admire, which give the whole market a more international atmosphere.

 Another unique Christmas market in Dresden is the Stallhofen Adventsspektakel.
 It is a market modeled after a medieval market.
 Not only do you pay with old coins, but you can also watch jugglers and minstrels while browsing through the historical art displayed at the market.
 You can even enjoy a hot bath at the market with up to 8 people.

 Recommended by Melissa & Hanna

 Anyone who thinks of Frankfurt, has probably skyscrapers and a chaotic big city life in mind.
 What many don’t know is that you can also find a very vivid and traditional Christmas market in Frankfurt.